Job Facts About Army Cryptologic Linguist (35P)

 DLIFLC training is followed by advanced individual training.

-In order to qualify for a job as a cryptologic analyst, recruits must score a 91 on the Armed Services Vocational Aptitude Battery test (ASVAB) in the Skilled Techincal (ST) area.
+To qualify for a job as a cryptologic analyst, recruits must score a 91 on the Armed Services Vocational Aptitude Battery test (ASVAB) in the Skilled Techincal (ST) area.
 The Army also evaluates recruits on the Defense Language Aptitude Battery (DLAB), to determine how well a native English speaker will be able to learn a new language.
 The DLAB score indicates the level of difficulty for language training.
 A DLAB qualifying score of 100 or above is required for this job.

 Security Clearance: Top Secret